pandas-dev/pandas/doc/source/user_guide/io.rst

 ''''''''''''''''''''''''''''

-Pandas currently supports three engines, the C engine, the python engine, and an experimental pyarrow engine(which requires the ``pyarrow`` package).
-In general, the pyarrow engine is fastest on larger workloads, and is equivalent in speed to the C engine on most other workloads.
+Pandas currently supports three engines, the C engine, the python engine, and an experimental pyarrow engine (requires the ``pyarrow`` package).
+In general, the pyarrow engine is fastest on larger workloads and is equivalent in speed to the C engine on most other workloads.
 The python engine tends to be slower than the pyarrow and C engines on most workloads.
-However, the pyarrow engine is much less robust than the C engine, which lacks a few features compared to the Python engines
+However, the pyarrow engine is much less robust than the C engine, which lacks a few features compared to the Python engines.

-Where possible pandas uses the C parser (specified as ``engine='c'``), but it may fall back to Python if C-unsupported options are specified.
+Where possible, pandas uses the C parser (specified as ``engine='c'``), but it may fall back to Python if C-unsupported options are specified.
 If pyarrow unsupported options are specified while using ``engine='pyarrow'``, the parser will throw an error.
 (a full list of unsupported options is available at ``pandas.io.parsers._pyarrow_unsupported``).